 Courtesy Wheelchairs

 A limited number of courtesy wheelchairs are available free of charge on a first-come, first-served basis.
-Visit the Playhouse Coat Check to borrow one.
+Visit the Accessibility Hub in the Playhouse lobby to borrow one.
 This can be helpful in supporting curbside dropoff, to comfortably get patrons from the car to their seats.

 Types of Seating in the Playhouse